 Wide receivers, coupled with a good scheme, will help the quarterback throw to open receivers.
-As shown above, there’s much more to running routes then just lining up and running what the play art tells you to.
+As shown above, there’s much more to running routes than just lining up and running what the play art tells you to.

-The great wide receivers of the game ( Larry Fitzgerald, Julio Jones, Jerry Rice, etc) are all technicians at their positions.
-Learning how to watch film, understanding coverages and defensive tendencies will help in becoming a better wide receiver.
+The great wide receivers of the game ( Larry Fitzgerald, Julio Jones, Jerry Rice, etc.) are all technicians at their positions.
+Learning how to watch film, understanding coverages, and defensive tendencies will help you become a better wide receiver.